steinfletcher/apitest/docs/content/_index.md

 ## Overview

-A simple and extensible behavioural testing library written in golang.
+A simple and extensible behavioural testing library for Go.
 You can use `apitest` to simplify testing of REST based services or HTTP handlers.

 `apitest` supports mocking external http calls and renders sequence diagrams on test completion.